A QUICKSTART GUIDE TO YOUR HOME SCHOOL

 Enjoy the journey!

-A good place to start your homeschool journey is by reading classic books on home education, blogs, and connecting with other homeschool parents.
-Here's a list of classic homeschooling books.
-Most are revised and updated from the original with new resources, including online, digital formatting.
+Below is our list of all time favorites -- revised and updated with new resources, including online, digital formatting.
 Available through Amazon, GoodReads, Half-Price Books and other booksellers, or free at your public libraries!

 Colfax, David and Micki.
 Homeschooling for Excellence.
 Warner, 1988 (Role models for generations of homeschooling families, this is the account of a homeschooling family that sent three sons to Harvard.)